Sedation Dentisry Options

-Dr. Robert and Sadia have been trained in the management of dental anxiety.
+Dr. Robert and Sadia have been trained in the management of dental anxiety and sedation options.
 They firmly believe that anxiety is reduced with knowledge.
 When treatment is explained, all cards are on the table and patient fully understands what the appointment will bring and is ready, within themselves to proceed, most patients will come out thinking "that wasn't so bad!".

 Don't let anxiety stop you.

 Our sedation dentistry options

 This is the lightest form of sedation.
 This involves taking an oral sedative 1 hour prior to your appointment.
 The aim is to take the edge off, make you relaxed but still well aware of your surroundings.
 The medication can safely be coupled with relative analgesia (happy gas) if needed on the day.
 We do ask that somebody is available to drive you home from your appointment.

 Also known as "Happy Gas" is a blend of inhalation sedatives which are placed on you via a nose-piece to deliver the sedative at a constant flow throughout your appointment.
 This is a great option for lighter treatments or for mild anxieties as it can be cleared from your system within minutes so you can go about your day as normal.
 RA is also great for children.

 A stronger type of anaesthsia administered by a traveling anaesthetist.
 This is performed in-house.
 Sometimes called "Twilight sedation" due to the fact you are indeed still "conscious" however will have little to no recollection of any treatment.
 This type of sedation is for more severe anxieties or more complex treatments which avoid hospital stays and associated fees.
 Again, we do ask that someone drives you to and from your appointment.